neitanod/navisql/README.md

     # navisql add-connection <connection_name> <user> <password> [<host> [<port>]]
     navisql add-connection local sebas asfdasfd

+    # navisql cache-build <connection>
+    # will retrieve the list of databases and tables for the given connection
+    # and store it in a cache file to be used in the auto-completion
+    navisql cache-build local

 Customize it:

     # navisql_add_fk <connection> <db> <table> <field> <referenced_table> [<referenced_field>]"